 3. Unitary elastic demand

-is a special case that arises when the impact on demand is an equal, one-for-one change compared with another factor.
+Unitary elastic demand is a special case that arises when the impact on demand is an equal, one-for-one change compared with another factor.
 For example, a 10% increase in price causes a 10% decrease in demand quantity.
-Unitary elastic demand is mostly a hypothetical concept, as it is unusual to find a product with such perfect correlation.
+Unitary elastic demand is mostly a hypothetical concept, since it is unusual to find a product with such perfect correlation.
 Unitary elastic demand has a PED of exactly one.

 4. Relatively elastic demand

-means a small change in one factor creates a disproportionately larger change in demand.
+Relatively elastic demand means a small change in one factor creates a disproportionately larger change in demand.
 For example, if a 5% increase in the price of a streaming service caused a 10% decrease in subscribers, it would be considered relatively elastic.
 Most products and services fall into this zone.
-Relatively inelastic demand has a PED greater than one.
+Relatively elastic demand has a PED greater than one.
 Higher values indicate greater elasticity.

 5. Perfectly elastic demand

-is the extreme scenario where demand drops 100% due to changes in one of the factors.
-This is relatively rare, since characteristics like accessibility, brand loyalty and quality will often cause some customers to continue to purchase a product.
+Perfectly elastic demand is the extreme scenario where demand drops 100% due to changes in one of the factors.
+This is relatively rare, since characteristics such as accessibility, brand loyalty, and quality will often cause some customers to continue to purchase a product.
 As an example, if the price of organic bananas goes up at Fred’s Supermarket but not at Barney’s Grocery, under perfect elasticity of demand no shoppers would purchase the bananas at Fred’s.
 However, some customers might decide to pay the higher price to save time and effort, especially if they believe Fred’s produce is fresher.
-The result of the PED calculation for perfect elasticity is infinity — representing the all-or-nothing buying decision.
+The result of the PED calculation for perfect elasticity is infinity—representing the all-or-nothing buying decision.

 What Determines Elasticity of Demand?

-Elasticity of demand is influenced by several factors to which customers respond with differing levels of intensity.
+Elasticity of demand is influenced by several determinants to which customers respond with differing levels of intensity.

-• Urgency of purchase.
-When customers are not in a rush to make a purchase, they can put it off if prices are increasing.
-This means there is a higher elasticity of demand for optional or discretionary purchases.
+• Urgency of purchase: When customers are not in a rush to make a purchase, they can put it off if prices are increasing.
+This means a higher elasticity of demand exists for optional or discretionary purchases.
 Conversely, when a purchase is urgent, such as plumbing services for a leaky pipe, customers are more willing to pay a higher price in return for quicker service.
 Their viewpoint is inelastic.

-• Percentage of income.
-Purchases that represent a higher percentage of a household budget tend to be more elastic than those that are smaller.
-For example, customers demonstrate a higher level of price elasticity when buying clothing than when purchasing computer paper.
-The same percentage of change in price would cause a greater change in demand for sweaters than for paper because sweaters are a bigger-ticket item relative to the customer’s income.
+• Percentage of income: Purchases that represent a higher percentage of a household budget tend to be more elastic than those that are smaller.
+For example, customers demonstrate a higher level of price elasticity when buying furniture than when purchasing computer paper.
+The same percentage of change in price would cause a greater change in demand for a couch than for paper because a couch is a bigger-ticket item relative to the customer’s income.

 Example of Elasticity of Demand